 Can I Receive SSI and SSDI Benefits at the Same Time?

-When you’re in need of those benefits, time is of the essence; that’s why being backed by a team with extensive experience in the claims process of both programs can make all the difference.
+When you’re in need of those benefits, time is of the essence; that’s why being backed by a team of attorneys with extensive experience in the claims process of both programs can make all the difference.

 If you’re looking for help with your SSI vs. SSDI benefits in North Carolina, schedule your free 30-minute initial consultation with Van Camp, Meacham & Newman today.

 Disclaimer: The information seen on this website, including the article above, is not legal advice or legal counsel.
 If you wish to speak to a lawyer who serves Raleigh, Fayetteville, Pinehurst, Sanford, and beyond, contact our North Carolina attorneys directly using our online form or by calling 910-295-2525.